MaxB-Coder/Thunderish/README.md

 ## Acknowledgements

-- The Open-Meteo and Geoapify for the APIs.
+- Open-Meteo and Geoapify for the APIs.